ArturoSbr/aws-ccp-cheat-sheet/main.md

 3. Change AWS Support plan.
 4. Register in the AWS Marketplace.

+Policies do not affect the root user (they always have full access!).

 ## Elastic Compute Cloud (EC2)
-EC2 is a services that allows us to rent virtual machines.
+EC2 is a service that allows us to rent virtual machines.
 We can choose the operating system, compute power (CPU), RAM, storage and network card.
-We can configure an instance's firewall rules, its bootstrap script, etc.
+We can configure an instance's firewall rules, its bootstrap script, etc. Given that we are renting the whole virtual machine, we are responsible for its patching, updates, connectivity and everything we put inside it.

+The practice of putting hardware for rent is called Infrastructure as a Service (IaaS).

 ### EC2 Purchasing Options
 There are six options to rent EC2 instances.